verrazzano/verrazzano/examples/multicluster/change-placement/README.md

 ## Prerequisites

+The multicluster Hello World Helidon example will used to show how to change the placement of an application to another cluster.
 Follow the [instructions](../hello-helidon/README.md) to deploy the multicluster Hello World Helidon example.
-This example will show how to change the placement of the application from the managed cluster `managed` to the admin cluster.

 **NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/multicluster/change-placement`.